microsoft/sqlworkshops/sql2019lab/02_Security.md

 In this activity, you will learn how to use SQL Server Management Studio (SSMS) and T-SQL to classify columns of tables in a database.
 You will use the **WideWorldImporters** sample database to classify specific columns in tables of that database.

-All scripts for this activity can be found in the **sql2019lab\02_Security\dataclassification** folder.

 <p><b><a name="activitysteps">Activity Steps</a></b></p>

 Follow these steps to classify certain columns in the WideWorldImporters database using SSMS and T-SQL.
-All the scripts can be fouind in the
+All scripts for this activity can be found in the **sql2019lab\02_Security\dataclassification** folder.

+**NOTE**: *If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 2.0 and run through all the steps again.*

-**Note**: *SSMS 18.1 includes a bug where data classification through the tools has an issue if the database compatibility level is NOT 150.
+**NOTE**: *SSMS 18.1 includes a bug where data classification through the tools has an issue if the database compatibility level is NOT 150.
 Therefore, this activity includes instructions to change the dbcompat of WideWorldImporters to 150 (and revert it back when done).
 SSMS 18.2 is scheduled to have this problem fixed and this lab will be modified when that is verified.*

-**Step 1**: Restore the WideWorldImporters backup.
+**STEP 1: Restore the WideWorldImporters backup.**

 If you have restored the WideWorldImporters database backup in Module 01, you can skip this step.

 Execute the T-SQL script **restorewwi.sql** as found in the **sql2019lab\02_Security\dataclassification** folder to restore the WideWorldImporters backup.
 The script assumes a specific path for the backup and database/log files.
 You may need to edit this depending on your installation.
 Your instructor may have provided this backup for you but if necessary you can download it from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak.

-**Step 2**: Setup the activity
+**STEP 2: Setup the activity**

 Open up the script **setup_classification.sql** in SQL Server Management Studio (SSMS) and execute each step in the script or copy and paste these T-SQL commands to execute them

 ```sql
 -- Step 1: Change WideWorldImporters to dbcompat = 150